Lili Taylor: Personal life

 In May 1997, Taylor's former boyfriend, actor Michael Rapaport, was arrested for harassing Taylor and charged with two counts of aggravated harassment.
 He pleaded guilty to the charges.
 New York Supreme Court Justice Arlene Goldberg issued a protection order forbidding him from contacting Taylor and requiring him to undergo counseling.

 In 2009, Taylor married writer Nick Flynn.
-They have a daughter Maeve, who was born sometime around 2008.
+They have a daughter, who was born sometime around 2008.

 Taylor is an activist for conservation issues, particularly those having to do with birds, and sits on the boards of the American Birding Association and National Audubon Society.
 She wrote a book of essays, Turning to Birds, The Power and Beauty of Noticing, published in 2025.

 Taylor introduced Louise Post to Nina Gordon, and they went on to found the 1990s alternative band Veruca Salt in the early 1990s.

 Awards

 Taylor is a three-time Primetime Emmy Award nominee.
 Also recognized for her extensive work in American independent film, she has been nominated for four Independent Spirit Awards, winning Best Supporting Female for her performance in Household Saints (1993).
 She was nominated for Best Female Lead for Bright Angel (1990) and The Addiction (1995), and again for Best Supporting Female for Girls Town (1996).
 In 1996, she received a Special Recognition award from the Sundance Film Festival for her performance in Mary Harron's I Shot Andy Warhol, in which she portrayed Valerie Solanas.
 Ten years later, in 2006, she was honored with the Excellence in Acting Award at the Provincetown International Film Festival.